subnero1/website-staging/about/index.md

         <i class='icon fa fa-users'></i>
         <h2 align="center"> Our team</h2>
     </div>
     <p>We are a team of curious and passionate folks, always looking for new ways to push the limits of today's technology in the realm of underwater wireless networking and in-water sensing.
 We dabble with digital communication techniques for fun and play with unmanned surface vehicles for stress relief.
-We decorate our Christmas trees with colorful PCBs, have debates about what programming languages or design techniques are the best (we all have our favorites), and turn debugging sessions into hackathons.</p>
+We decorate our Christmas trees with colorful PCBs, have debates about which programming languages or design techniques are the best (we all have our favorites), and turn debugging sessions into hackathons.</p>
     <p>We are proud of what we do at Subnero.
 We end our weeks with Friday hacks, plan weekend dive trips, and are excited for Monday mornings.</p>
     <p style='width: 100%'><a href='{{site.baseurl}}/careers'>Let us know</a> if you would like to be part of our vibrant team.</p>